 Ethics in the City of Chicago

-1986-1987: Contract from the City of Chicago Board of Ethics $6000 Project to prepare the city commissioners to implement the Board’s Code of Ethics in their respective departments.
-After conducing a workshop with the Board Director for the commissioners; Dr. Weil and Dr. Davis published the article, "Ethics in the City of Chicago", Teaching Philosophy (1987).
+1986 - 1987: $6000 contract from the City of Chicago Board of Ethics to prepare the city commissioners to implement the Board’s Code of Ethics in their respective departments.
+After conducting a workshop with the Board Director for the commissioners, Dr. Weil and Dr. Davis published the article, "Ethics in the City of Chicago" in Teaching Philosophy (1987).

-1982-1986: Award from EXXON Education Foundation $74,412.00 .
-Project to produce Applied Ethics Teaching Modules on topics in practical and professional ethics.
-From this project, six monographs were publsihed, including, The Moral Status of Loyalty (1984); Professional Responsibility for Harmful Actions (1984); Risk-Benefit Analysis in Decisions Concerning Public Safety and Health (1985); Technology Assessment: A Historical Approach (1985); Conflicts of Interest in Engineering (1986), Kendall/Hunt Publishing Company
+1982 - 1986: $74,412.00 Award from EXXON Education Foundation to produce Applied Ethics Teaching Modules on topics in practical and professional ethics.
+From this project, six monographs were publsihed, including, The Moral Status of Loyalty (1984); Professional Responsibility for Harmful Actions (1984); Risk-Benefit Analysis in Decisions Concerning Public Safety and Health (1985); Technology Assessment: A Historical Approach (1985); and Conflicts of Interest in Engineering (1986) by Kendall/Hunt Publishing Company.

 Ethical Implications of Patents, Trade Secrets and Related Property Controls for Science and Technology

-1983: Award from NSF $60,856.00 Project to produce Research Conference on “Ethical Implications of Patents, Trade Secrets and Related Property Controls for Science and Technology” Projected resulted in five Papers in Science, Technology and Human Values (1987) and a volume, Owning Scientific and Technical Information: Value and Ethical Issues.
-Rutgers University Press (1989).
+1983: $60,856.00 award from NSF to produce Research Conference on “Ethical Implications of Patents, Trade Secrets and Related Property Controls for Science and Technology.”
+This project resulted in five Papers in Science, Technology and Human Values (1987) and a volume, Owning Scientific and Technical Information: Value and Ethical Issues published by Rutgers University Press (1989).

 2nd Engineering Ethics Conference

-1981: Award from NSF $38,735.00 Project to organize and present 2nd National Engineering Ethics Conference for academic engineers, philosophers, and practitioners.
+1981: $38,735.00 Award from NSF to organize and present 2nd National Engineering Ethics Conference for academic engineers, philosophers, and practitioners.